Leah Williamson: 2018–19

 On 14 October 2018, Arsenal laid down a marker in their title challenge with a 5–0 thrashing of champions Chelsea, inflicting a first home defeat on the champions since July 2016.
 Joe Montemurro began utilizing Williamson on the right of a back three and after a 4–0 win at Bristol City on 28 October, in which Williamson assisted Jordan Nobbs for one of the goals, he commented positively on her performance.
 Arsenal won their first nine games and went into the match with Manchester City six points clear of their title rivals; however, they lost 2–0 amid an injury crisis.
-Two games later, on Williamson's 100th Arsenal appearance, a 2-1 defeat to Chelsea allowed Manchester City to move a point clear albeit having played one game more.
+Two games later, on Williamson's 100th Arsenal appearance, a 2–1 defeat to Chelsea allowed Manchester City to move a point clear albeit having played one game more.

-On 23 February, Arsenal attempted to defend their title in the FA WSL Continental Cup but Manchester City won 4–2 on penalties; nevertheless, Montemurro praised Williamson after the match.
+On 23 February, Arsenal attempted to defend their title in the 2019 FA Women's League Cup final, but Manchester City won 4–2 on penalties; nevertheless, Montemurro praised Williamson after the match.
 In the league, Arsenal won four games in a row, and after a 5–1 victory at Liverpool on 24 March, England manager Phil Neville indicated his confidence that Williamson would one day captain the national team.
 The team won another four games in a row to clinch the title with a 4–0 defeat of Brighton at the Falmer Stadium on 28 April.
 During the season, the most common passes exchanged were between Williamson and Lisa Evans at right wing back.
 Williamson took the most touches out of any Arsenal player, with 1,501, and completed the most passes in the opposition’s half (591).
 She also made thirty interceptions, more than any other player in the squad.

+2019–20

+Williamson was voted to the PFA Team of the Year for 2019–20.
+Due to the COVID-19 pandemic, the season was cut short and Chelsea were announced the eventual winners.

 2020–21

 On 13 September 2020, Williamson netted her first goal of the season in Arsenal's 9–1 victory over fellow London side West Ham United.

-On 18 November, Williamson made her 150th appearance in all competitions for Arsenal against Tottenham Hotspur in the Continental Cup a game which Arsenal would draw 2–2 but go on to win 5–4 on penalties.
+On 18 November, Williamson made her 150th appearance in all competitions for Arsenal against Tottenham Hotspur in the League Cup, a game which Arsenal would draw 2–2 but go on to win 5–4 on penalties.